 To represent written work taken from another source as one's own is plagiarism.
 Plagiarism is a serious offense.
-The academic work of a student must be their own.
-One must give any author credit for source material borrowed from them.
+The academic work of a student must be his / her own.
+One must give any author credit for source material borrowed from him / her.
 To lift content directly from a source without giving credit is a flagrant act.
 To present a borrowed passage without reference to the source after having changed a few words is also plagiarism.